 As a physical therapist, I see many patients who have failed to manage their diabetes.
 The complications are not nice.

-In fact, they are a humbling and eye-opening thing for me to see these cases as a diabetic myself.
+In fact, these cases are a humbling and eye-opening thing for me to see, as a diabetic myself.

 Follow me and interact on social media.